lalaiiii/Data-for-paper-published-on-IISE-Transactions/README.md

-Test data for the experiments in Sections 7.2 and 7.3.
+Test data for the experiments in Sections 7.